Hepatitis C (cont.)

 What is the treatment for hepatitis C infection?

 Scientific advances have led to the development of new antiviral drugs for hepatitis C, which may be more effective and better tolerated than existing therapies.
-Two new therapeutic agents telaprevir and boceprevir have recently been licensed in some countries.
+Two of these newer therapeutic agents, telaprevir (Incivek) and boceprevir (Victrelis), have recently been licensed in some countries where they are used in addition to interferon and ribavirin.
 Much needs to be done to ensure that these advances lead to greater access and treatment globally.

 Viewers share their comments